tbjgolden/ainsley/README.md

 # Ainsley

 Ainsley is a functional CSS framework and library with no compromises.

-It is the spiritual successor of Tachyons and Tailwind.
+It is the tiny spiritual successor of Tachyons and Tailwind.

 It is comprised of multiple sub-libraries that together make it possible to:
   * have an unmatched developer experience